 We know that writing an objection is time consuming, emotionally draining and uses up energy that needs applying to other things.
 So to make things easier, we’ve got a template for you to use and amend as you want.
 Please ensure you include your personal details and how you’ve been impacted in order to ensure your objection is considered.

-Please send your objection by email or post, so that it arrives by 6 August 2021:
+Please send your objection by email or post, so that it arrives by 13th August 2021 (this was extended from 6th):

 - Postal address: Director of Economy & Place, Network Management, West Offices, Station Rise, York, YO1 6GA